cwendorf/Sourcebook/R/index.md

 ---
 title: Sourcebook
 layout: contents
-headerone: Overview
+header: Other Resources
-descone: "This chapter of the Sourcebook uses the software package R to analyze the basic examples."
+description: "This chapter of the Sourcebook uses the software package R to analyze the basic examples.
+Other materials related to R are available elsewhere on the internet."
-headertwo: Links
-relatedtwo:
+related:
   - title: R | Download Software
     url: "https://www.r-project.org"
   - title: R | Manuals